TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Backend/PageModule/Index.rst

 :ref:`templating with Fluid <fluid-templates>`.
 You have to use PHP for some basic configurations but need no in-depth knowledge of programming.

-See :ref:`Create a custom content element type <t3coreapi:adding-your-own-content-elements>`
+See :ref:`create a custom content element type <t3coreapi:adding-your-own-content-elements>`.

 .. _page-plugins: